-BikeRadarspoke to two cycle insurance specialists, Total Cycle Assist and Cycleguard, about their top tips for riders unfortunate enough to be involved in an accident that leaves them with minor cuts, bruises and a bashed up bike.
-For more serious incidents, attending to injuries is the overriding priority.
+BikeRadar spoke to two cycle insurance specialists, Total Cycle Assist and Cycleguard, about their key tips for riders who are involved in accidents that leave them with minor cuts, bruises and a bashed-up bike.
+Of course, for more serious incidents, attending to injuries is the priority.

-The first thing to do is get clear of the road, said Richard Williams, MD at Total Cycle Assist: “It sounds easy enough, but often people panic and don’t realise that getting clear of other traffic is a prime move.”
+The first thing to do is get clear of the road.
+Richard Williams, MD at Total Cycle Assist, says: “It sounds easy enough, but often people panic and don’t realise that getting clear of other traffic is a prime move.”

-Williams said it was important to follow the same drill car drivers would in a collision – that means collecting information: “Exchange details with driver and witnesses, including the registration number of the vehicle – this is essential for managing claims efficiently.
+Williams says it’s important to follow the same drill that car drivers would in a collision — this means collecting information: “Exchange details with the driver and witnesses, making sure you get the registration number of the vehicle – this is essential for managing claims efficiently.

-Sometimes, injuries take time to reveal themselves, said Williams.
-It’s worth booking a medical appointment to get checked over.
-“It always pays to get checked out at your doctors or at hospital, even if you feel okay – injuries can materialise after hours or days,” he said.
+Sometimes injuries take time to reveal themselves, so it’s always worth booking a medical appointment to get checked over.
+“It always pays to get checked out at your doctors or at the hospital, even if you feel okay – injuries can materialise after hours or days,” says Williams.

-For more information on what to do after a cycling accident see our forum thread.
+For further reading on what to do after a cycling accident see this post from our forum